-LLDC continues to disclose a contingent liability in relation to a loan of £14.2m (principal £9.2m plus unpaid interest), which was used to part fund the construction of the ArcelorMittal Orbit and is repayable to ArcelorMittal Orbit Limited from future profits from the operation of the ArcelorMittal Orbit (after cumulative losses and other allowable costs such as lifecycle and other capital works) as and when they are generated (firstly against interest on the loan then 50% against the principal thereafter).
+LLDC continues to disclose a contingent liability in relation to a loan of £14.9 million (principal £9.2 million plus unpaid interest), which was used to part fund the construction of the ArcelorMittal Orbit and is repayable to ArcelorMittal Orbit Limited from future profits from the operation of the ArcelorMittal Orbit (after cumulative losses and other allowable costs such as lifecycle and other capital works) as and when they are generated (firstly against interest on the loan then 50% against the principal thereafter).
 A discounted projected cash flow is used for calculation of the carrying amount.
 The projected cash flows result in the carrying value of the loan being set at nil.
-This position remains despite the surplus reported in prior years.